postboy/cpwd/README.md

 3. Copies password straight to clipboard then clears clipboard automatically in 15 seconds.
 4. Doesn't store anything: no password databases to manage.

+### Usage
+1. a) `cpwd account_name`, ex. `cpwd twitter`, or
+b) `cpwd`, then enter the name of your account (ex.
+"Twitter", "GitHub").

+2. Enter your master key (hidden, same for all accounts).
+3. In a few seconds, your password for that account is in your clipboard.
+Clipboard is cleared automatically after 15 seconds for security.

 ### Platforms
 Tested: Linux.